Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - At home, the Raiders have one win ATS (1-2) as 3-point underdogs or more.

-- In four of eight games at home this year, Las Vegas has gone over the total.
+- In four of eight home games this season, Las Vegas has gone over the total.

-- Los Angeles is 4-3 against the spread, and 4-3 overall, away from home.
+- Los Angeles is 4-3 overall, and 4-3 against the spread, away from home.

-- The Chargers are winless ATS (0-2) away from home as 3-point favorites or more.
+- The Chargers are winless ATS (0-2) as 3-point favorites or more on the road.

-- This season, in seven away games, Los Angeles has hit the over three times.
+- This season, in three of seven away games Los Angeles has gone over the total.

 Powered by Data Skrive.